Abisola-Raji/Sales-Performance-of-Video-Games/README.md

 e.
 How did you check whether your models did not overfit?
 f.
 Can your classification models be deployed in practice based on their performances?
 Explain.
 g.
-In the video game dataset, use a relevant categorical variable and other relevant noncategorical variables to form groups at each instance.
+In the video game dataset, use a relevant categorical variable and other relevant non_categorical variables to form groups at each instance.
 By employing internal and external evaluation metrics, determine which categorical variable best describes the groups formed.